bachelor-2014/report/v2/hardware.md

 Some existing inputs / outputs are not needed, while other needed inputs / outputs does not exist.

+A final issue with the BeBoPr++ cape is the price.
+We currently use it only for controlling four stepper motors, four limit switches, and for circuit protection, but the cost of it is about twice the cost of the BeagleBone Black itself.

 The final piece of hardware on EvoBot is a small wireless router, which is connected to the ethernet port of the BeagleBone Black.
 The BeagleBone Black is set up with a static IP address in the router, which means than access to the